Urban renewal: Village renewal

 The process of urban regeneration is often carried out in rural areas, referred to as village renewal, though it may not be exactly the same in practice.
 An example being the introduction of tractors in France after the second world war.

 Effects

 Improvement of living conditions

 Replenished housing stock might be an improvement in quality, cultural and social amenity, and opportunities for safety and surveillance.
 Developments such as London Docklands increased tax revenues for government.
 In late 1964, the British commentator Neil Wates expressed the opinion that urban renewal in the United States had 'demonstrated the tremendous advantages which flow from an urban renewal programme,' such as remedying the 'personal problems' of the poor, creation or renovation of housing stock, educational and cultural 'opportunities'.

-Economic benefits

-Urban renewal might have economic benefits and improve the global economic competitiveness of a city's centre.

 Urban sprawl

 Urban renewal may increase density and reduce urban sprawl.
 While urban sprawl is an unrestricted way of expanding the limits of a city, urban renewal clears out undeveloped areas within city limits.
 While urban sprawl increases urbanization, it can lead to vacant areas and sparse industrial sites.

 In some cases, urban renewal may result in increased urban sprawl when city infrastructure begins to include freeways and expressways.
 Urban renewal triggers urban sprawl to transpire, as a network of highways and interstates becomes the connection between many different cities.
 Areas are also often cleared in solely order to construct highways, which bring pollution and heavy vehicle traffic to surrounding neighborhoods.

 Poorly-conceived designs can lead to the destruction of functional neighborhoods and the creation of new ones which are less desirable or replaced with experimental new development patterns which prove undesirable or not economically sustainable.